 The fifth graders return to knitting; their main project is a pair of socks.
 Their first project is a handwork pouch, which holds their sock pattern book, a pad, and a pen since they keep track of their progress.
-For the first time children "knit in the round" using four needles.
+For the first time children knit in the round using four needles.
 This project calls upon the student's ability to think spatially while creating three-dimensional forms.
 There are many challenges, as the many-step directions are complicated and, therefore, demand the children's perseverance in the face of difficulty and complexity.
 Some children will go on to make mittens or try their hand at cable knitting.

-The sixth graders design and create their own stuffed animal.
+The sixth graders design and create a stuffed animal.
 They begin by making a charcoal drawing of their animal and make a pattern from their drawings.
 Careful thought is needed in order to create the necessary pattern pieces to ensure their animal is a freestanding three-dimensional object.
 They carefully hand stitch their animal and stuff it with wool fleece.
 This activity employs imagination, spatial reasoning, and fine-motor skills.

-The seventh grader students learn the art of wet felting.
+The seventh-grade students typically learn the art of wet felting.
 Their first project is to felt a flat cloth, which can either be used as a mat or sewn into a different object.
 Their main project is to design and make a pair of slippers.
 They make a pattern by tracing their own feet, noting their unique shape.
 They carefully select the colors of wool and then felt it, molding and customizing.
 If time permits, the students can also make a felted ball, wallet, or small bag.

-As the eighth grade students study the Industrial Age in history and make motors in science class, they are introduced to the sewing machine in their handwork classes.
+As the eighth-grade students study the Industrial Age in history and make motors in science class, they are introduced to the sewing machine in their handwork classes.
 All students learn to use the sewing machine, thread it independently, and sew accurately.
-To learn to operate the machine, the students do a simple first project of either a drawstring bag or nap pillow to be given to a child in the early grades.
-After completing this assignment, they complete an apron as their main project.
-The students first begin by drawing and designing their apron, after which they carefully take their own body measurements and create a pattern.
-The aprons can either be a traditional chef's apron, a half apron, or a carpenter's apron.
+To learn to operate the machine, the students do a simple first project of either a drawstring bag or pillow case.
+After completing this assignment, they might complete a more complex project, such as an apron or story quilt, like those made in the Civil War or by the African American women of Gee's Bend along the Alabama River.